Devon Branch Butterfly Conservation

 Charity registered in England & Wales (254937) and in Scotland (SCO39268)

 Welcome to the Devon Branch of Butterfly Conservation

-The Devon branch runs regular summer field trips throughout the county plus an annual Members’ Day incorporating the AGM and including various interesting speakers and topics.
-The Devon branch also arranges winter work parties at important Butterfly sites in the county.
-In addition Devon branch volunteers attend various shows and conservation related events across Devon.
+Devon Branch of Butterfly Conservation runs regular summer field trips throughout the county.
+There is an annual Members’ Day, incorporating the AGM, with interesting speakers and topics.
+The branch arranges winter work parties at important county Butterfly sites and Devon branch volunteers attend various shows and conservation related events across Devon.

 Devon branch conservation activities include offering advice to the public and to landowners on conserving and protecting butterflies, managing the Butterfly Conservation reserves at Lydford Gorge and Little Breach and collecting and compiling records of butterflies in Devon.
 The branch shares close links with Devon Moth Group in support of the interests of all Lepidoptera.

 Despite unpromising weather at the start, this year’s new Event at Haldon Forest turned out really well and everyone had opportunities photograph the target species, Pearl-